Army Enlistment and Re-Enlistment Bonuses

 Quick Ship Bonuses For Recruits

 There are also bonuses for those recruits who are ready to go to basic training immediately and can ship within 30 days.
-These bonuses range from $8,000 - $20,000 depending on the urgency of filling a critical needs position in training and how quickly you are able to depart civilian life for boot camp.
+These bonuses range from $8,000 to $20,000 depending on the urgency of filling a critical needs position in training and how quickly you are able to depart civilian life for boot camp.

 The quick ship bonus is available for qualified recruits in select Military Occupational Specialties — military jobs.
 They must enlist for at least two years and agree to report for basic training within 30 days.
 Bonus levels have been seasonal or graduated since September 2007: $20,000, $15,000 or $6,000, depending on the selected MOS.